 LEDs use light-emitting diodes rather than filaments, making them more efficient and durable.
 Plus, they don’t get so hot, so are a safer option for wrapping around your Christmas tree.

-This tree comes pre-lit with 700 clear energy-efficient LED lights that are designed to cast a soft warm glow, similar to candle’s flame, all professionally hand-strung to minimise the appearance of wires.
+This tree comes pre-lit with 700 clear energy-efficient LED lights that are designed to cast a soft warm glow, similar to candle’s flame, all professionally hand-strung to minimize the appearance of wires.

 Meanwhile, the tree itself is super realistic with a dense mixture of grey, blue-green, and moss green needles providing ample coverage, perfectly emulating the exact shape and form of the Colorado Blue Spruce.

-With a higher bulb count and brightness than your standard artificial tree, this Balsam Hill LED artificial tree is the perfect choice for anyone who prioritises Christmas lighting.
+With a higher bulb count and brightness than your standard artificial tree, this Balsam Hill LED artificial tree is the perfect choice for anyone who prioritizes Christmas lighting.